samriddhi732/Myntra-Product-Catalogue-/README.md

 Myntra fashion product listings to uncover pricing strategy, discount patterns, category distribution, and gender assortment insights.

-> ⚠️ This is a Product Catalog dataset — not a sales/transactions
-> dataset.
-Metrics represent listed products, not actual orders.

 ---

 ## 🔧 Tech Stack